charlesyew/portfolio-analysis/README.md

 # Portfolio analysis
 In this project, we seek to run through some classic and modern portfolio construction and asset allocation strategies like Modern Portfolio Theory (Markovitz, 1952), Black-Litterman Model (Black & Litterman, 1992) , Hierarchical Risk Parity (Lopez de Prado, 2016) etc. to gain some insights into the usefulness of standard risk measures like sharpe ratio and maximum drawdown in constructing a risk-adjusted portfolio.
 The end goal is to test such strategies to a sufficient level of rigour that we can convincingly employ them into our portfolio rebalancing pipeline.
-I will start off by testing my own portfolio and the procedures should be generalizable.
+I will start off with a dummy portfolio and the procedures should be generalizable.
 Let's get started!

 P.S.
 I am currently doing my my stock research separately so some of the portfolio construction steps are left unexplained.
-I might look into streamlining the whole process once I am sufficiently satisfied with the methodologies introduced via academic research.
+I might look into streamlining the whole process once I am sufficiently satisfied with the methodologies.

 # Portfolio Construction
 Research questions: